steunix/passweaver-api/docs/index.md

 - When user unlocks the personal folder providing his PPWD, the authentication JWT will be updated adding a claim with his seeded and encrypted password:
   - the PPWD is seeded with random bytes initialized on Password-API startup, and then encrypted with AES-256-ECB using random key and i.v. also initialized at startup
   - this updated JWT needs to be used for subsequent calls
+  - adding the encrypted password in the JWT is needed because Passweaver API is stateless and sessionless, so the only way to recognize the user calling the API is the JWT itself
 - When a user wants to access a personal folder, the seeded and encrypted PPWD in the JWT is validated against the one stored into the DB in order to grant access

 Then, when creating an item in a personal folder: